In this guide, we’ll answer the question, “what is local SEO?”

 - 78% of location-based mobile searches result in an offline purchase.
 (Source: SEO Tribunal)

 You can learn more about the importance of local search optimization for small business in this guide: Benefits of local SEO.
+Or check out this other in-depth article on why SEO is important for business.

 What Is an Example of Local Search?